jeffrdev/node-project-structure/README.md

 	```

 2. After cloning the repository, a folder named `node-project-structure` will be created in the selected directory, remember to rename this folder, for example `my-app`.

-3. If your project needs to be licensed, modify the LICENSE file, otherwise delete it.
+	> **Please note that** if your project needs to be licensed, modify the `my-app/LICENSE` file, otherwise delete it.

-4. Now set git to point to your repository:
+3. Now set git to point to your repository:
 	```console
 	cd my-app
 	git remote add origin https://github.com/yourusername/your-project.git
 	```

-5. Commit and push to origin to save the folder structure in your repository (Optional):
+4. Commit and push to origin to save the folder structure in your repository (Optional):
 	```console
 	git add .
 	git commit -m "folder structure created"